Budget cinema lenses are a thing around here at the moment.

 7Artisans Hope 25 T2.1 (MFT mount $450au).

 This is the star of the stable at this point.
-Near perfect optically, but still with some character, it handles well, looks the business, lives on my GH5s (where it is a 45mm equivalent) and is the easiest to focus by far.
+Near perfect optically, but still with some character.
+It handles well, looks the business, lives on my GH5s like a body cap (where it is a 45mm eq.) and is the easiest to focus by far.
 Not sure why on that last one, but it is.
 This has a tight mount and feels genuinely excellent in handling.
 A+

 7 Artisans Hope 50 T2.1 (MFT mount $450au)

-Only bettered by the 25mm, this one is the same basically except for a slightly tighter focus ring, less useful focal length and a slightly harder-sharp look, but these are micro complaints, thoroughly unfair really.
+Only bettered by the 25mm and that is mostly for it’s utility, this one is the same basically except for a slightly tighter focus ring, less useful focal length and a slightly harder-sharp look, but these are micro complaints, thoroughly unfair really.
 The mount is tight and overall handling pleasant.
 A to A+

 7 Artisans Vision 12 T2.9 (MFT mount $399au)